Michigan 1st state in decades to repeal ‘right-to-work’ law

 LANSING, Mich.
-(AP) — Michigan, long known as a mainstay of organized labor, became the first state in decades to repeal a union-restricting law known as “right-to-work” that was passed over a decade ago by a Republican-controlled Legislature.
+(AP) — Michigan, long known as a mainstay of organized labor, on Friday became the first state in decades to repeal a union-restricting law known as “right-to-work” that was passed over a decade ago by a Republican-controlled Legislature.

 The state’s “right-to-work” law had allowed those in unionized workplaces to opt out of paying union dues and fees.
 Its repeal is seen as a major victory for organized labor with union membership reaching an all-time low last year.